Using Storybook with RedwoodJS - Lunchdev

 00:46:02 - Michael / host

 Wow.
 Yeah.
-Now if.
-If you didn't have Redwood.
-To answer your question, Rob, I think as long as the components were architected in such a way that those are props to the component, you should easily be able to compose stories from those.
-And that is like the killer place for that.
+Now, if you didn't have Redwood, to answer your question, Rob, I think as long as the components were architected in such a way that those are props to the component, you should easily be able to compose stories from those.
+And that is the killer place for that.

 00:46:23 - Anthony Campolo